michalporeba/repo-watcher/NEXT.md

 The local cache is working, however

-- The state returned by `getRepositories` is hardcoded.
+- Cooldown is not the right configuration option
+- consider terms used in the process